kjonina/personal_Netflix/README.md

 ![Covid_Duration_Movie](https://github.com/kjonina/personal_Netflix/blob/main/Graph/Covid_Duration_Movie.png)

 My movie choices are rather shameful!
 However, I think I was trying to beat someone in this [Netflix tweet](https://twitter.com/netflix/status/940051734650503168?ref_src=twsrc%5Etfw).

-# Learning Outcomes
-There is a several reasons why I did this project:
-- familiarity with panda
-- use to_timedate and to_timedelta
-- converting datetime to date
-- splitting month and year from dataset
-- creatively filtering 'Title' to eliminate Seasons and Episodes and to create new variable ['Type']
-- creatively filtering and splitting data (['Profile_Name',  'Type', 'Normality']
-- creating pivot tables with timedelta
-- faster graphs

-I have started and NOT FINISHED so many datasets.
-I have made it my mission to finish one project.
-Although, projects are never finished.

 ### To Do:
 - Create a lineplot with Month+Year